Azomureș (photosensitive materials): Bankruptcy

 The representative of Azomureș, Yetkin Ernan, declared in 2003 that the main clients remained hospitals, clinics or radiology departments, but the hospitals registered long delays in the payment of materials or did not pay them anymore.
 Debts accumulated from non-payment amounted to several tens of billions of lei.
 The department produced 75% of the radiological films used in the Romanian health system.

-With declining demand for photographic materials, high costs, and payment problems, there have been annual losses of about $ 500,000 a year in the factory's last five years.
+With declining demand for photographic materials, high costs, and payment problems, there have been annual losses of about $500,000 a year in the factory's last five years.
 The factory was closed in 2003.

-In the spring of 2007, the General Meeting of Shareholders, convened in an extraordinary meeting, decided to sell the production capacity of the photosensitive materials at a price of at least $ 10 million.
+In the spring of 2007, the General Meeting of Shareholders, convened in an extraordinary meeting, decided to sell the production capacity of the photosensitive materials at a price of at least $10 million.
 However, in the autumn of the same year, the board of directors gave up the intention to sell the section in bulk due to the fact that the offers received were well below the price set by the General Meeting of Shareholders.
 Thus, it was decided to capitalize on the photosensitive materials section by selling scrap metal and installations, followed by decommissioning.

-As the Azomureș management could not find a buyer for the department building, which was in a good state of preservation, the company decided in 2016 to transform some spaces in order to host cultural events.
+As the Azomureș management could not find a buyer for the department building, which was in a good state of preservation, the company decided in 2016 to transform some spaces to host cultural events.

-The University of Arts in Târgu Mureș and the Transilvania Digital Innovation Center stated that they want to transform and recondition the spaces in the former factory, in order to set up a virtual museum of communism, a digital and experimental art center with video-multimedia departments, films and video installations. but also workshops for street art on digital themes and electronic music.
+The University of Arts in Târgu Mureș and the Transilvania Digital Innovation Center stated that they want to transform and recondition the spaces in the former factory, to set up a virtual museum of communism, a digital and experimental art center with video-multimedia departments, films and video installations. but also workshops for street art on digital themes and electronic music.

 A digital archive of photographs taken in the country was created in January 2019, following the model of the Fortepan archive in Hungary.